 - Bring soup to boil and reduce to simmer for 15 minutes.

-- Cook for another 5 - 10 minutes longer until noodles are done.
+- Cook the soup for another 10 – 12 minutes, until the noodles are al dente.

 - Scoop into bowls and serve immediately.